pbj-writes/project_mkdocs_material/docs/reuse.md

 productName4: "PBJ's Bike Shop"
 ```

-Below 👇, I have two variables that are NOT defined in the contained repo, `project_mkdocs_material`.
+Below 👇, I have two variables that aren't defined in the contained repo, `project_mkdocs_material`.
 Again, these variables are defined in the [`content_lib`](https://github.com/pbj-writes/content_lib) repo.

 {{ productName3 }}

 {{ productName4 }}

 !!! check-work "Check My Work"
     Click the :material-eye: at the top of the page ⬆️